SaidosHits/Pizza-list-React/README.md

 ![Project Screenshot](./assets/screenshot.png)

-> Replace `./assets/screenshot.png` with the actual path to your image file.

 This is a React project that displays a list of pizzas with their details.
 It showcases key features of React, such as components, props, and state management, allowing users to view pizzas and their descriptions.